Pennsylvania sedge is a flowering plant scientifically known as Carex pensylvanica.

 It makes a loveable ground cover that requires little or no mowing.
-Growth and development of sedge plants are based on many factors such as hardy planting zones, blooming season and color, heights at maturity, and soil types preferred.
+The growth and development of sedge plants are based on many factors such as hardy planting zones, blooming season and color, heights at maturity, and soil types preferred.

-This species is tolerant of drier conditions where it can endure low water supply.
+This species is tolerant of drier conditions where it can endure a low water supply.

-Carex penysylvanica majorly performs best during cold summer nights that provide relief from the heat.
+Carex Pennsylvania majorly performs best during cold summer nights that provide relief from the heat.
 This plant requires shade during hot summer months and does well on moist soils.

 Blooming Season and Color

 Pennsylvania sedge blooms during May, June, and July, respectively, during the year, for its carex to mature into fruiting.
 The leaves arrangement is alternate with a simple, linear, parallel venation.
 Pennsylvania sedge has a flower blooming color of brown seeded capsules on expanded buds during the flowering season.